invincible49/smart-contracts/README.md

 CARROT is a DAO (forked from Compound), all governance decisions are voted on by CARROT holders (on chain whenever possible).

 ### How is CARROT distributed?
-It is fully distributed to whitelist participants from Dec28 to Jan31 (35d).
+It will fully distributed to communty with Crowdsale from Dec28 to Jan31 (35d).
 The first to claim will receive 250% more than the last (bonding curve).
 ### How is the STAKE rewards distributed?
 Rewards are distributed on a Smart Contract.
 First Staking Pool APY is %395 and treasury minted 10 million Carrot tokens (Future pool can create by DAO and APY rate also change) .